Time For Self: A 7-Week Nervous System and Emotional Reset

 We’re so grateful for the opportunity to live and work here.
 It continues to be an incredible learning experience and we’re enjoying the challenge.

-Spanning over 17 acres, Quaintrelle Farm includes vegetable and herb gardens, orchids, a small herd of cattle, a friendly flock of chickens, a swimming pool (exclusive to tenants), barbeque facilities, access to Goolmangar Creek, 17 studio-style units, 6 fully self-contained one-bedroom units in addition to a manager’s residence.
+Spanning over 17 acres, our farm includes sprawling orchids, organic gardens and bushland for quiet walks and meditation.
+You’ll also come across a small herd of cattle, a friendly flock of chickens, a swimming pool (exclusive to tenants), barbeque facilities, and access to Goolmangar Creek.

 Pondering the “crisis” narrative When we reflect upon various human-induced trends across the Earth – plastics in the ocean, habitat destruction, air pollution, wars, declining